RosettaCommons/binder/documentation/install.rst

 Installation
 ============
 **Binder** is written in C++11 and must be built before use.
-This page describe steps for build process.
+This page describes the steps for the build process.